Senzing/mssql-performance/README.md

 # mssql-performance
 This repo contains working notes on MSSQL performance tweaks.
+This work was all done on MS SQL 2022 with the docker container.

 ## UTF-8 DB
 ```